donejs/donejs/docs/features.md

 ##### Combining requests

-A “data-combine-requests” strategy combines multiple incoming requests into one if possible.
-This becomes doable with the help of a set algebra.
-When we retrieve some filtered list, it is usually a subset of a whole list.
-E.g. completed todos and incompleted todos are subsets of todos.
-Both of them in combination are the whole todos list itself.
-By applying set logic to subsets of data we can do two things: reduce the amount of data transferred during a single request, and reduce the amount of requests themselves.
+Combining requests is a technique that combines multiple incoming requests into one, if possible.
+This is done with the help of set algebra.

+DoneJS collects requests that are made within a few milliseconds of each other, and if they are pointed at the same API, tries to combine them into a single superset request.

+For example, the video below shows an application that shows two filtered lists of data on page load - a list of completed todos and incomplete todos.
+Both are subsets of a larger set of data - the whole list of todos.

+Combining these into a single request reduces the number of requests.
+This optimization is abstracted away from the application code that made the original request.

 <video style="width:100%;" controls src="static/img/donejs-combine-requests.m4v"></video>